woodward54/airport-findr/README.md

 - Leaflet

 # Q & A
-1. How much time was spent developing it: 11 hours
+1. How much time was spent developing it

+-> 11 hours

 2. How to use any features of the app that are not obvious.

+-> There is a bug with the airport search bar click not working, for now use the arrow keys + enter.
+Or you can click the search icon. see https://github.com/shadcn-ui/ui/issues/5560

 3. Ideas for improving your implementation to make the implementation “production ready”, if any.

+->
+-> I would have liked better type safety on the weather & airport data.
+Because I was not given a schema, I had to make assumptions about what properties were required or optional, and their respective types.
+See `src/types/airport.ts` & `src/types/weather.ts` for more details.

 # How to run
-1. Create an `.env` file with the following variables, see `.env.example` for reference
+1. Create an `.env` file at project root the following variables, see `.env.example` for reference
     - AIRPORT_API_USERNAME=
     - AIRPORT_API_PASSWORD=
 2. npm install